 1 tablespoon freshly-squeezed lemon juice

-Extra sweetness (only if needed): a few drops of pure stevia/Dr Coys Stevia Erylite/Monk fruit extract (from www.iherb.com) or xylitol
+Extra sweetness (only if needed): a few drops of pure stevia glycosides or some monk fruit extract, honey or erythritol (from www.pureandnatural.ie or www.iherb.com).

 - Heat fruit in a small saucepan over medium-high heat, stirring occasionally, until the fruit is heated through and begins to break down and bubble.
 Use a spoon or potato masher to mash the fruit to your desired consistency.

 - Stir in the chia seeds and lemon juice until combined.
-Then taste, and stir in some sweetener if needed.
+Then taste, and stir in some of your chosen sweetener if needed.

 - Remove from heat and let cool for 5 minutes.
 (The jam will thicken considerably as it cools.)